ATL64/GPT-3_language_based_functions/README.md

 # Conclusion

-Functions 1 and 2 worked quite well.
+Functions 1 and 2 worked quite well, GPT4 being the 100% performer (but other models were almost perfect too).
 Surprisingly number 3 was not as easy and I could not make it perform better -for now-.
-Latest davinci model did not show major improvements and neither did chatGPT.
+Latest davinci model did not show major improvements and neither did chatGPT nor GPT4 8k.
+We sit at about 70% accuracy on that task.

-I might come back to this repo in the coming months, but if GPT-4 comes out then I might not (or might use this as baseline to test the new model)
+I might try to fine tune GPT4 whenever that's possible and check how much it improves, specially for function 3.